 The movements need to provide an elastic structural framework that is optimally aligned for the transmission of groundpath, without any discomfort or physical tension.

 Your body should not feel strained in any way at all; the movements should not be exaggerated.
 If the form feels like hard work, you need to adjust how you are doing the movements.

+Ease is the key.
 Your form may require concentration but it should not be uncomfortable for your body.
 If it is, there is something wrong.
 Every movement should feel smooth and relaxed.

 The slow-motion practice of form allows the time necessary to fine-tune your body usage so that every awkward element can be addressed.